-Find an approved Kentucky Early Care and Education Trainer's Credential for Orientation or the 1.5 clock hour state mandatory Pediatric Abusive Head Trauma for Child Care Providers.
-Search Early Care and Education Training Record Information System (ECE-TRIS).
+Find an approved Kentucky early care and education trainer's credential for orientation or the 1.5-hour state mandatory pediatric abusive head trauma training for child care providers.
+Search Early Care and Education Training Record Information System (ECE-TRIS)

-Pediatric Abusive Head Trauma Online Training is available.
-Log in to Pediatric Abusive Head Trauma Web-based Training with your ECE-TRIS username and password.
+Pediatric abusive head trauma online training is available.
+Log in to the training application with your ECE-TRIS username and password.

 Training Manager for Training Registration

-Training registration applications can only be accepted through the Early Care and Education Training Records Information System (ECE-TRIS) training manager.
+Training registration applications can only be accepted through the ECE-TRIS training manager.